 Chronic pain can be devastating to live with.
 Because it lasts so long, it can have a huge impact on your life as well as those around you.
 Apart from suffering from physical pain on a daily basis, it can also have a serious effect on your mental wellbeing – leaving you feeling depressed and alone.

-It’s likely you’ll have needed to take time off work, and you may have missed out on hobbies and been unable to spend much time with your family.
+It’s likely you’ll have needed to take time off work, and you may have been unable to enjoy your usual hobbies or sports, and found it difficult to enjoy time with your family and friends.

 To find out whether you could make a claim, or for more information about compensation, you can speak to a trained legal adviser for free on 0800 234 6438.